|Location:||Montgomery County Circuit Court

 Real estate does not need to be titled in the name of the guardian if the real property is located in Montgomery County or a copy of the Order appointing the guardian has been filed in Land Records in the jurisdiction where the property is located.
 (Maryland Rule 10-704)

-A bond may be obtained from an insurance company or agency.
-The guardian is required to file the bond originally signed by the guardian with the Trust Office before commencing the performance of guardianship duties.
-A new bond may be assessed or an existing bond amount may be increased or decreased at any such time as the Court may deem appropriate and issue an Order accordingly.
+If a bond is assessed by the Court, the guardian is required to file the bond originally signed by the guardian with the Trust Office before commencing the performance of guardianship duties.
+A bond can be obtained from an insurance company or agency.
 The bond premium may be paid from the income of the guardianship estate.
 The guardian is required to submit substantiating documentation that the bond remains in effect each year with the filing of the Annual Fiduciary Report.

 The Court may order that guardianship funds be placed into a restricted account, which means that any withdrawals by the guardian will require Court approval by order.
 An Acknowledgment of Deposit of Restricted Account Form is required to be completed and returned to the Trust Office by the bank or other financial institution at which the funds are deposited within 60 days of the date of the appointment of the guardian.
 The Trust Office will mail a reminder notice of this requirement with a blank form to the guardian.